mlfoundations/open_flamingo/open_flamingo/train/README.md

 Some notes on FSDP:

-* We recommend using the `--fsdp_use_orig_params` flag.
-If `--fsdp` is on without this flag, all language model embeddings will be unfrozen during training.
-(In contrast, the default behavior is to only train the newly added `<image>` and `<|endofchunk|>` tokens.)
-    * Note: we've encountered issues using OPT with this flag.
-Other language models should be compatible.
 * Our current FSDP wrapping strategy does not permit training language model embeddings that use tied weights (i.e., tied input / output embeddings).
 To train such models with FSDP, the language model embeddings must be frozen with the `--freeze_lm_embeddings` flag.

 We also implement gradient checkpointing and mixed precision training.
 Use the `--gradient_checkpointing` and `--precision` arguments respectively.